Park Overview

 Boating is also allowed on several of the park’s lakes.
 Watercraft rentals are also available on Manzanita Lake.

-Fishing is permitted on many of the lakes in the park.
-Valid Ca. A fishing license is required for all over 16 years of age.
+Fishing is permitted on many of the lakes in the park—valid Ca. A fishing license is required for all over 16 years of age.
 Fishing one and 3-day licenses may be obtained online from Calif.
 Fish and Game.
-The easiest lakes to fish in are Manzanita and Butte Lakes.
+The most accessible lakes to fish in are Manzanita and Butte Lake.

 Visit Lassen Volcanic National Park in the Winter

-Lassen Park is open year-round for visitors to explore the wonders of the park on over-snow travel.
+Lassen Park is open year-round for visitors to explore the park’s wonders on over-snow travel.
 The park has added beauty when covered in a blanket of white snow.

-Plan a day with the kids sledding and or snowshoeing near the visitor center.
+Plan a day with the kids sledding or snowshoeing near the visitor center.
 Have a tailgate party in the parking lot.
-The southwest campground remains open if you want to try your hand at snow camping.
+The southwest campground remains open if you want to try snow camping.

 For the more adventurous, plan a day of snowshoeing to Sulphur Works or Ridge Lakes.
 The park is yours for cross-country skiing, backcountry skiing, or snow camping.

 When traveling past the visitor center in the winter, be aware of avalanche dangers and current conditions.
-Planning your winter visit.
+Plan your winter visit.

-The visitor center is usually closed Mon- Wed. in the winter.
+The visitor center is usually closed Monday through Wednesday in the winter.
 The park does keep the front vestibule open with potable water and heated restrooms.

 When traveling in the winter and early spring, you may see a reddish color in the snow caused by a living organism called snow algae.
 The red color is caused by a defense mechanism produced by microscopic algae.
 This phenomenon is called Watermelon Algae by many.